 ICP-MS

-Elemental profiling was performed using an ICP-MS (7900) equipped with a concentric micromist nebulizer and a quartz double wall spray chamber, cooled to 2 °C (Agilent Technologies, Santa Clara, USA) Thirty elements (B, Na, Mg, Al, K, Ca, Sc, Ti, V, Cr, Mn, Fe, Co, Ni, Cu, Zn, Ga, Ge, As, Se, Rb, Sr, Nb, Mo, Ag, Cd, Cs, Ba, Hg, Pb) were monitored.
-The instrumental setting and operative conditions were adopted from a previous study, with modifications (12).
-Briefly, under the helium tune mode, the plasma parameters were 1550 W RF power, 8 mm sampling depth, and 1.16 L.min-1 carrier gas flow (Argon).
+Elemental profiling was performed using an ICP-MS (7900) equipped with a concentric micromist nebulizer and a quartz double wall spray chamber, cooled to 2 °C (Agilent Technologies, Santa Clara, USA).
+Thirty elements (B, Na, Mg, Al, K, Ca, Sc, Ti, V, Cr, Mn, Fe, Co, Ni, Cu, Zn, Ga, Ge, As, Se, Rb, Sr, Nb, Mo, Ag, Cd, Cs, Ba, Hg, Pb) were measured.
+The instrumental setting and operative conditions were adopted from a previous study, with some modifications (12).
+Briefly, under the helium tune mode, the plasma parameters were 1550 W RF power, 8 mm sampling depth, and 1.16 L·min-1 carrier gas flow (Argon).
 Cell gas (Helium) flow of 5.0 mL· min-1 was also applied.
-Multi-element calibration standard 2A (part# 8500-6940), 4 (part# 8500-6942), environmental calibration standard (part# 5183-4688), and Sc standard (part# 5190-8578) were purchased from Agilent Technologies (Santa Clara, CA, USA).
-The calibration curve was prepared by mixing and diluting the above-mentioned standards.
+Multi-element calibration standard 2A (part# 8500-6940) and 4 (part# 8500-6942), environmental calibration standard (part# 5183-4688) and standard solution of Sc (part# 5190-8578) were purchased from Agilent Technologies (Santa Clara, CA, USA).
+The calibration solution was prepared by mixing and diluting the above-mentioned standards.
 The certified reference material (CRM) of rice flour (1568b) was purchased from the National Institute of Standards and Technology (Gaithersburg, MD, USA).
 CRM was measured once every 10 samples to ensure the accuracy of the analysis.
-And diluted internal standard (IS) solution (1 mg.L-1) of Rh (Agilent Technology, Santa Clara, part# 8500-6945) was mixed with the sample stream before entering the nebulizer in a mixing tee (sample tubing 1.02 mm inner diameter, IS tubing 0.25 mm inner diameter), with the peristaltic pump operating at 0.1 rps.
+And diluted internal standard (IS) solution (1 mg·L-1) of Rh (Agilent Technology, Santa Clara, part# 8500-6945) was mixed with the sample stream before entering the nebulizer in a mixing tee (sample tubing 1.02 mm inner diameter, IS tubing 0.25 mm inner diameter), with the peristaltic pump operating at 0.1 rps.
 All samples were analyzed in duplicate.

 GC-MS